 Grief and Loss Group

 A new community has formed at ABVM among those grieving, to become support for one another.
-The group meets in the Rectory Meeting Room on Tuesday afternoons from 1 pm to 3 pm on October 22nd.
+The group meets in the Rectory Meeting Room on Tuesday afternoons from 1 pm to 3 pm on September 10th, 17th, 24th, and October 8th, 15th, and 22nd.
 There will be an onsite retreat in November (date to be announced).
 For more information, please contact Eileen Iandola at email pilotsafetygal1@verizon.net.

 The Knights of Columbus is sponsoring a 40 Days for Life event on Friday, October 26th with vigil hours of 8 AM to 1 PM.
 This event is a day of fasting and a peaceful vigil for an end to abortion.
 You are invited to stand and peacefully pray in the public right-of-way outside the Planned Parenthood at 2751 Comly Rd, Philadelphia, PA 19154.
 Sign-up sheets for this day at any hour/time will be available at the back of the Church.
 If you would like more information contact Steve Jackson at 267.315.5294 or visit the 40 Days for Life website at: https://40daysforlife.com.